 The following list offers an idea of the options that are available, but isn’t all-inclusive.
 Talk to your high school guidance counselors.
 Look for programs through your prospective school.
 Apply for jobs in your hometown.
-Doing a little searching on your own will help you find the perfect gap year for you.
+Doing a little searching on your own will help you find or create the perfect gap year for you.

 Participate in a gap year program.

 USA Gap Year Fairs offers fairs around the country to expose students to their gap year program options.
 If there isn’t a fair near you, the website offers a list of (and links to) all the programs that might be advertised at a fair.
 You can narrow your search down by type: academic, adventure, community service, conservation, work, or travel and culture.
 The Gap Year Association maintains a list of accredited gap year programs that adhere to high standards of education and the safety of their participants.

 Thinking Beyond Borders offers gap year programs that combine cultural immersion with education.
 Gap year programs are all different; they may involve travel, volunteering, internships, cultural immersion, or some combination.
 Certain programs may only travel to Asia while others focus on South America.
 Choosing a program is generally more expensive than volunteering for a nonprofit, finding an internship or job, or traveling on a budget.
 However, organized programs may offer experiences that you would have an otherwise hard time finding.